saifali3251/expense_tracker/README.md

 ##<h1 align="center">Expense Tracker</h1>

-This is a simple expense tracker with following features:
+This is a simple expense tracker website with following features:
   - Add Expense with date, type and amount
   - Get all expenses based on year
   - Can track all expense
   - Modify expenses
   - All Field validation done
+  - Hooks used : useState